How do I get a PCA assessment?

-County public health nurses (PHN), lead agency assessors and managed care assessors complete PCA assessments and authorize individuals for services.
-To find your county or tribal contact, please click here.
+County public health nurses (PHN), lead agency assessors and managed care assessors complete PCA (personal care assistant) assessments and authorize individuals for services.

 A PCA is a personal care assistant.
 A PCA is a direct care worker who provides in-home care by following a care plan developed by you and a nurse (QP) focused on activities of daily living (ADLS).
 ADLS are everyday tasks such as assistance or support with dressing, bathing, grooming, cooking, light housekeeping, meal planning, and preparation, traveling to community events and help with shopping for food, clothing and other essential items.